By:

 Meathead, AmazingRibs.com Founder And BBQ Hall of Famer

 Some steaks have the undertone flavor of liver.
 There are several factors that cause it.
-Read on to learn what causes some beef to have a liver flavor?
+Read on to learn about them.

 By: